Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

 \subsection{White-Box Plugins}

-To evaluate the development of academic NN-based models and further illustrate the effectiveness of our proposed dataset, benchmarking results on available white-box plugins are also reported, as shown in Table~\ref{tab:results-plugins}.
-It is worth noting that we do not conduct a comparative analysis between these plugins since they all come from different companies and are modeled in various environments, including using different analog devices from different manufacturers and using different audio interfaces, cables, and other hardware devices for optimization This will result in noticeable errors in evaluation, making the objective metric scores larger in multiple amounts.
-However, comparing these commercial plugins with existing academic black-box and grey-box models, a significant performance gap can still be observed, especially in extreme compression scenarios.
-Specifically, the plugin that comes from the PSPaudioware has an M-STFT score of 0.3047 and 0.2184 on the seen and unseen test sets, significantly outperforming the scores of 0.3238 and 0.3983 from the best academic NN-based models.
-This shows that the SOTA academic NN-based model in VA modeling still has a long way to go compared with industry plugins, which also illustrates the importance of our work since both model structure and datasets need to be improved for better performance.
+To evaluate the development of NN-based models and further illustrate the effectiveness of our proposed dataset, benchmarking results on white-box plugins are also reported, as shown in Table~\ref{tab:results-plugins}.
+Compared to these industry-standard plugins, a significant performance gap remains, particularly under extreme compression scenarios.
+This highlights that even the SOTA academic NN-based models still lag behind their commercial counterparts, which also illustrates the importance of our work since both model structure and datasets need to be improved for better performance.